John Dalton Jr.: 5 Fast Facts You Need to Know

 “The Omaha Police Homicide and Forensic Investigation Units are currently on scene.
 There are also numerous other officers canvassing the area to find additional witnesses and evidence.
 We have preliminarily determined a person of interest that we are currently searching for,” police said in a statement.
 “We are in the process of notifying the victims’ next of kin.
 Once notifications have been made, we will release the victims’ information.”

-Police said that anyone who spots Dalton should not approach him and should call 911.
+Police said that anyone who spotted Dalton should not approach him and should call 911.

 “Anyone with information is urged to contact the OPD Homicide Unit at 444-5656 or if you’d like to remain anonymous and be eligible for a cash reward, contact Crime Stoppers at 444-STOP, at http://www.OmahaCrimeStoppers.org or on the P3 Tips mobile app.
 Tips leading to the arrest of a homicide fugitive are eligible for an enhanced reward of up to $5,000,” police said.